lehrblogger/lehrblogger.com-octopress/source/_posts/2009-06-01-never-sleep.md

   - 20097726
 categories:
   - photography
-excerpt: "New York expresses herself in neon."
+excerpt: "New York City expresses herself in neon."
 updates:
   - date: 2013-06-16
     body: "Dress Code got rid of the time-dependent background color on their website, so I removed the note about it."